mpstv/users-list/README.md

 # users-list

 A simple application to edit the list of users.
 For data storage is used localstorage.
-Using Vue, Vuetify and Vuex.
+Using Vue, Vuex and Vuetify.

 ## Project setup